MMMZZZZ/Syntherrupter/Documentation/Wiki/Getting Started.md

 ### Main Menu

+*Complete documentation of the main menu: [Main Menu](UI/Menu.md#readme)*

 The Main Menu links everything together.
 It's the "root" of the user interface.

 It contains 6 buttons.
 * At the top you have the three modes of operation of Syntherrupter: Simple, MIDI Live and Lightsaber.
 Click on them to bring up the controls for that mode.
-* Then we have Help and Info, which is kind of a work in progress.
-I plan to put more info in there but for it only contains a Credits section and some info you'd probably not find by "trial&error".
-Don't worry, we'll get to it.
+* Then we have Help and Info.
+You should check it out if you're new and still need to look up many things in the wiki.
 * Next one in the row is Settings.
 This is where you configure things like Username/password, screen brightness, safety limits and many other things.
-* Last one is Switch User.
+* Last one is Switch User at the bottom.
 It brings you back to the login page.
 At this point I should probably tell you, that the auto login password is `0`.

 ### Simple Mode